AlexSchweiger827/PP7/README.md

 Grep (Global regular expression print) command example: "grep -En "printf\s*\(" solutions/debug_sample.c" Grep (Global regular expression print) searches the input line an prints the line matched to the input.

 -E: It enables extend regular expression.
 It has a better syntax, which intrepreted characters like "()" ,"{}", "+" not only as literal character but as operator character.
 n: It prints the lines where the searched inputs are.
 \s*: Matches whitespace characters
 \(: Is the opening parenthises followed the file name where the input should be searched ("solutions/debug_sample.c)

+Sed (stream editor)
+command example: "sed -E -i.bak 's/printf\s*/debug_printf/g' solutions/debug_sample.c"
+Ser is a stream editor that is used to perform basic text transformation on an input stream line by line.
+It filters and transform text.
+Sed reads the input line by line and adds a set of editing commands to each line.
+After that it write the result back to the file.

+-E: It enables extend regular expression.
+It has a better syntax, which intrepreted characters like "()" ,"{}", "+" not only as literal character but as operator character.
+-i.bak: It tells the sed to edit the file directly.
+Bak says the sed to create a backup copy of the original file before the change.
+The name of the bakup file is in this case "debug_sample.c.bak".
+s: A substitute command to find and replace a text. s/printf\s*/: The expression pattern to search each line with sed.
+/printf\: The literal string.
+\s*: Matches whitespace characters.
+/debug_printf/: The string that replaces the literal string.
+/g: A flag that that stands for global, which tells sed to replace all literal strings.